-Streaming video was supposed to save us from the wicked grasp of cable TV.
-But as prices rise and streaming selections fall, it’s getting hard to justify the frustrating, expensive streaming experience that comes along with being a cord cutter.
-People subscribed to services like YouTube TV could actually save money and get more channels by with a cable subscription.
+Streaming video was supposed to save us from the grasp of cable TV.
+But as prices rise and selection dwindles, it’s hard to justify the expense.
+People subscribed to services like YouTube TV to save money.
+Now streaming costs more than ever.
 But is going back really worth it?

 Why Did We Ditch Cable In the First Place?